cpainterwakefield/practical_db_textbook/_sources/PART2_DATA_MODELING/02-ERD/ERD.rst

 This diagram's cardinality ratio implies two statements about the relationship between employees and factories.
 First, "each employee works at zero or one factories".
 Second, "each factory has zero or more employees working at it".

 *Participation* is a closely related topic.
-An entity is said to have *total participation* in a relationship if every instance of the entity must be in relationship with instances of the other entity in the relationship.
-In a sense, this provides a minimum cardinality for the entity on the other side of the relationship.
+An entity is said to have *total participation* in a relationship if every instance of the entity must be matched with instances of the other entity in the relationship.
+In effect, this provides a minimum cardinality for the entity on the other side of the relationship.
 Here is an example - note this is a second relationship between **employee** and **factory**:

 .. image:: relationship_with_participation.svg